“In learning we teach and in teaching we learn.”

 Focus on Language and the Learner: Language Learning Strategies and Cooperative Open Learning (COOL) (Bachelor of Education)

 The participants of this course collaboratively plan and conduct small empirical research projects related to language learning strategies and/or learner cooperation.
 Opportunities for data collection are provided at an excursion to a COOL school.
 The participants engage in group discussions based on academic literature, classroom observations, and expert presentations.
 They learn about research methodology and the composition of research proposals and reports.
 Furthermore, they cooperate with peers and give guided feedback on each other’s research projects and papers.

 Focus on Language and the Learner: Games and Activities in the EFL Classroom (Bachelor of Education)

 In this very practice-oriented course, the participants develop meaningful games and activities for EFL teaching and learning situations.
 These include games and activities for individuals/pairs/groups; online games and activities; modifications of board games, card games, and game shows; and games and activities for the development of specific skills and knowledge.
-The participants present and try the games and activities in class and after that analyse them in light of the current literature and classroom experience.
+The participants present and try out the games and activities in class.
+Then they analyse them in light of the current literature and classroom experience.
 Based on the feedback the participants receive on their presentations from their peers and the course instructor, they write a reflection paper, in which they suggest improvement and options for further adaptation.

 Introduction to Communicative Language Teaching (Bachelor of Education)

 In this course, the students are introduced to some theories of first language learning in early childhood and foreign language learning and teaching.
-Research findings from language acquisition and their implications for teaching are discussed with an emphasis on a pedagogy with a communicative orientation.
-Furthermore, the course raises the participants' awareness to individual learner characteristics and specific attention is drawn to ways of teaching the four skills, grammar, and vocabulary, as well as error correction.
+Research findings from language acquisition and their implications for foreign language teaching are discussed with an emphasis on a pedagogy with a communicative orientation.
+Furthermore, the course raises the participants' awareness to individual learner characteristics, and specific attention is drawn to ways of teaching the four skills, grammar, and vocabulary.